What caused the devastating flash flooding in Spain?

 Climate change

-Aemet, Spain’s meteorological agency, said Valencia had seen “the most adverse cold drop of the century” prior to this week’s floods.
+Aemet, Spain’s meteorological agency, said Valencia had seen “the most adverse cold drop of the century” prior to the floods.

 The increase in torrential rain has likely been impacted by climate change with an Aemet spokesperson telling local media: “It is not possible for air and sea temperatures to be increasing and everything else to remain the same.”